Equine Assisted Therapy: A Unique and Effective Intervention

 - Trust: The first step in Equine Assisted Therapy is to trust the horse, the therapist, and yourself.
 This is a profound step towards growth in interpersonal relationships and healing.
 Learning to trust an animal such as a horse is very powerful in the development and restoration of trust for those whose ability to trust has been violated by difficult life experiences.

-- Anxiety Reduction: Research on the human-animal interaction indicate that contact with animals and horses significantly reduces physiological anxiety levels.
+- Anxiety Reduction: Research on the human-animal interaction indicates that contact with animals and horses significantly reduces physiological anxiety levels.
 Some children and teens are initially afraid of horses.
 With the support of an expert therapist and a trained therapy horse whose genuineness and affection help allay these fears, children are empowered to embrace therapy to diminish anxiety.

-- Depression and decreasing Isolation: Depression is frequently associated with feeling rejected by peers, feeling different from peers, and feeling left out.
+- Depression and Decreasing Isolation: Depression is frequently associated with feeling rejected by peers, feeling different from peers, and feeling left out.
 Depression is an intrinsically isolating experience.
 The horse’s unconditional acceptance non-verbally encourages children and adolescents back into the camaraderie of life to engage in positive social interactions that decrease depression and isolation.

 - Mindfulness: Equine Assisted Therapy integrates mindfulness at almost every step as the child learns to be present, in the moment, calm, centered, focused, and fully engaged.
 Horses are very sensitive and pick up on others' emotions quickly, and accurately reflect these feelings in mirroring ways to the child.
 One can almost experience it as bio-feedback, but it the dynamic between the child and the horse that is creating the feedback loop.
-With mindfulness, the child is able to learn new, positive ways of being, which has a significant impact on cognition, feelings, and behaviors associated depression, anxiety, trauma, obsessions, impulsivity, emotional regulation, and other mental health issues.
+With mindfulness, the child is able to learn new, positive ways of being, which has a significant impact on cognition, feelings, and behaviors associated with depression, anxiety, trauma, obsessions, impulsivity, emotional regulation, and other mental health issues.

 - Self-Esteem: Children's confidence is enhanced as they challenge themselves to learn and master new skills.
 They improve their ability to tackle new projects and challenges in a natural, non-competitive, and non-judgmental environment, which leads to improved confidence, self-assurance, and self-esteem.